 How to Decrease the Acidity of Your Soil

-Whichever of the above-mentioned soil amendments you use, it’s best to work it into the top 6 inches of soil.
+Whichever amendments you use, it’s best to work it into the top six inches of the soil.
 Doing a simple top dressing where you just sprinkle it on is not as efficient.

 Do Coffee Grounds Make Soil More Acidic?

 This is an area of great debate with gardeners.
-The short answer is no, using used coffee grounds isn’t going to significantly raise the ph level of your soil.
+The short answer is no, using used coffee grounds isn’t going to significantly raise the pH level of your soil.

 In summary, the available plant essential elements, which will be substantially improved where the coffee grounds are used as a soil amendment, include phosphorus, potassium, magnesium, and copper.

-If you don't want to deal with changing the ph level of your soil, then simply pick the plant varieties that naturally grow well with your soil's ph level.
+If you don't want to deal with changing the pH level of your soil, then simply pick the plant varieties that naturally grow well with your soil's pH level.

 If you're planning on raising as much of your own food as possible, you don't want to be limited to the plants that only grow well in one type of soil.
-No, my friend, you and I, we want all the goodies in our larders come winter.

-How to Grow Both Acid and Alkaline Loving Plants Together
+How to Grow Both Acid and Alkaline-Loving Plants Together

-The strategy we use here on our homestead is to micro-manage the soil ph levels according to the crop.
+The strategy we use here on our homestead is to micro-manage the soil pH levels according to the crop.

 This is my variation of companion planting based on soil preference.
 I plant my rhubarb between my blueberry plants and my raspberries are one row over from my blueberries.